 Do Good and Feel God!

-Our pastoral care volunteers provide worship or visit with some 30-50 people per week.
+Our pastoral care volunteers stayed in touch with parishioners during the pandemic with phone calls, cards, and deliveries of home-baked cookies.
+We are now back to doing in-person Eucharistic visits and worship services.
 Our volunteers say their time with those in need are the most rewarding and spiritual experiences in their lives.

-If you’re interested in getting involved with one of the following ministries, contact the Rev. Dr. Cheryl McFadden for more information.
+If you’re interested in getting involved with one of the following ministries, contact the Rev. Dr. Cheryl McFadden or Sarah Boyle for more information.

 Eucharistic Visits Are Back!

 With Covid restrictions easing, our pastoral care volunteers are once again bringing Holy Communion to members of our parish family who cannot get to church.
 It’s a privilege and a spirit-filled moment when we share a brief liturgy and the Body of Christ with someone who is isolated or frail.
 You don’t have to know the Bible or have any specific education to be a Eucharistic visitor.
 All that’s required is a willingness to extend our parish’s Eucharistic community to include the person being visited.
 Training is provided if you have an interest in connecting with people in our parish that we may not usually see, please contact the Rev. Dr. Cheryl McFadden, firstname.lastname@example.org or Sarah Boyle, email@example.com.